Cecilia Muñoz

 She was featured in several episodes of the documentary series How Democracy Works Now: Twelve Stories, and she contributed a chapter to West Wingers: Stories from the Dream Chasers, Change Makers, and Hope Creators Inside the Obama White House discussing her experiences in the Obama White House.
+In 2020 she published More Than Ready: Be Strong and Be You... and Other Lessons for Women of Color on the Rise with Seal Press.

 Early life and education

 Muñoz was born in Detroit, Michigan the youngest of four children.
 Her parents had moved to the United States from La Paz, Bolivia, so that her father, an automotive engineer, could attend the University of Michigan.
 When she was three, the family moved to Livonia, Michigan, a Detroit suburb.
 Muñoz attended the University of Michigan in Ann Arbor.
 As a volunteer, she tutored Hispanic American inmates at the state prison in nearby Jackson, Michigan.
 She earned undergraduate degrees in English and Latin American studies in 1984.
 Following graduation, Muñoz continued her education at the University of California at Berkeley, where she earned a master's degree, also in Latin American studies.